 4-H 101 4-H Volunteer Leader Training – Part 1

 Basic Volunteer Training – E-learning Modules for Volunteers

 The Password is “volunteer”

 Print off the certificate at the end of each module to provide to Extension Office as proof of completion.
-Lincoln-Adams residents without email or reliable internet that are not able to utilize local school, library, or friend’s computer can make arrangements through Karen Robertson (509-659-3209) to complete the on-line learning component.
+Lincoln-Adams residents without email or reliable internet that are not able to utilize local school, library, or friend’s computer can make arrangements through Julie (509-659-3209) to complete the on-line learning component.